mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 - **Dynamic**: Yes
 - **Default**: false

-Allow the master server to change mid-session.
+Allow the primary server to change mid-session.
 This feature was introduced in MaxScale 2.3.0 and is disabled by default.

-When a readwritesplit session starts, it will pick a master server as the current master server of that session.
-By default, when this master server changes mid-session, the connection will be closed.
+When a readwritesplit session starts, it will pick a primary server as the current primary server of that session.
+By default, when this primary server changes mid-session, the connection will be closed.

-If the `master_reconnection` parameter is enabled, the master server is allowed to change as long as the session meets the following criteria:
+If the `master_reconnection` parameter is enabled, the primary server is allowed to change as long as the session meets the following criteria:

-* The session is already connected to the slave that was chosen to be the new master
+* The session is already connected to the replica that was chosen to be the new primary
 * No transaction is open
 * Autocommit is enabled
 * No `LOAD DATA LOCAL INFILE` is in progress
-* There are no queries being actively routed to the old master
+* There are no queries being actively routed to the old primary

-When `master_reconnection` is enabled in conjunction with either `master_failure_mode=fail_on_write` or `master_failure_mode=error_on_write`, the session can recover from the loss of a master server.
-This means that when a session starts without a master server and later a slave server that it is connected to is promoted as the master, the session will come out of the read-only mode (described in detail in the [`master_failure_mode`](#master_failure_mode) documentation).
+When `master_reconnection` is enabled in conjunction with either `master_failure_mode=fail_on_write` or `master_failure_mode=error_on_write`, the session can recover from the loss of a primary server.
+This means that when a session starts without a primary server and later a replica server that it is connected to is promoted as the primary, the session will come out of the read-only mode (described in detail in the [`master_failure_mode`](#master_failure_mode) documentation).